wesovilabs/gherkinize/README.md

 It validates our scenarios.
 Both arguments **input** and **config** are required.

 - input: it must point to a directory that contains the scenarios to be validated.
 (So far it only supports directories path)
 - config:  it is a **toml** configuration file path that must look like below.
-You can download [this](https://github.com/wesovilabs/gherkinize/blob/master/config/gherkin-rules.toml)
+You can download [this](https://github.com/wesovilabs/gherkinize/blob/master/config/gherkin-rules.toml) and modify the values at your convenience.

 ## Gherkin rules configuration file